Maharashtra Navnirman Sena: Violence and controversies

 In September 2018, a mob of MNS workers assaulted a man because of his Facebook post criticising a cartoon drawn by Raj Thackeray.
 The workers made the man delete his comments, and forced him to apologize.
 MNS leader Avinash Jadhav threatened the public with similar consequences, "if such things happened again."

 In January 2020 on the birth anniversary of Bal Thackeray, his nephew Raj Thackeray changed his party flag colour to Bhagwa (Bhagwa Dhwaj) and agenda from Marathi interest to Hindutva or Hindu nationalism giving a speech against Indian Muslims about disturbances caused by their prayers.
 He supported National Register of Citizens by saying that "only Indians can live in my country and other countries people can't live in India without passport and VISA so what's wrong in this act?".
 He also stated that Bangladeshis and Pakistanis should go back to their respective countries or they'll be thrown back forcefully.

+In 2022, MNS leader was arrested in Mumbai following allegations of rape made by a female party worker.
+The complainant alleged that the leader assaulted her after promising a ticket for the upcoming Brihanmumbai Municipal Corporation (BMC) elections and a party post.